AFC Champions League 2021: AIFF lodges complaint against Persepoli over social media post | Goal.com

 Persepolis is competing in the group stage of the 2021 AFC Champions League which is currently being hosted in Goa.
 They are clubbed alongside FC Goa, Al Wahda and Al Rayyan in Group E.

-Ahead of the club's journey to India for their group fixtures, the club's social media handles put up a distasteful post which received plenty of attention for the wrong reasons.
+Ahead of the club's journey to India for their group fixtures, the club's social media handle put up a distasteful post which received plenty of attention for the wrong reasons.
 The post spoke about invading India and the battles from the past between the two countries to build up their visit to India and it was bashed widely for hurting the sentiments of people in India.
+The post has been deleted and the club has made an apology on social media.

 "The AIFF wishes to denounce the improper conduct of Persepolis FC, the representative team from the Islamic Republic of Iran, before the ACL and more specifically before travelling to India.
 The Club put up certain posts on its official website and/or social media which has caused a massive uproar in the media and has hurt the sentiments of Indian people at large.